JeffreyDeYoung/CassandraDockerTestHelper/README.md

 If something gets weird (memory, lag, etc), try restarting your docker service.

-Your JUnit tests should be based on JUnit 4.11 or higher.
+Your JUnit tests should be based on JUnit 4.11 or higher (needed for full usage of parameterized tests.)

 ## Usage
 Coming soon.